Community investments have been made by Ekopia in the following projects:

 The next stage for this project was the 2002 creation of a new company called Findhorn Wind Park Ltd. This raised £600,000 and erected three additional turbines, and the project now has a total installed capacity of 675kW.
 These new turbines came into operation in March 2006 and were a major step toward self-sufficiency in renewable energy for the Ecovillage.

-Ekopia’s investments in Findhorn Wind Park Ltd. are in the form of voting shares in the company and loans.
+Ekopia’s investments in Findhorn Wind Park Ltd. are in the form of voting shares in the company.

 The Ekopia Board of Directors has identified the Wind Park project as a Medium-high risk investment with the risk likely to reduce over time.

 New Findhorn Direction Ltd. is the Findhorn Foundation’s wholly-owned trading company.
-In 2003 Ekopia lent this company over £100,000 to support a new visitor eco-chalet project.
+In 2003 Ekopia lent this company over £100,000 to support a new visitor eco-chalet project and also as part of the ongoing development of the caravan park, Ekopia has invested a further

 The Findhorn Foundation is an educational charity which we provide support to from time to time.